 Mindfulness & Meditation

-Mindfulness is not just a practice, it is a way of living.
-Over the past decade, this term has gained increasing popularity and significance in psychotherapy, physical health, and overall wellness in the Western world.
+Mindfulness is not an intervention, it is a practice; a way of living.
+Over the past couple of decades, this term has gained increasing popularity and significance in psychotherapy, healthcare, and general vocabulary in the Western world.
 But, what does it mean?